The Lab Bench Report: Our Local LLM Fleet, Measured

 Three agents share this infrastructure, each with a different personality and purpose.
 The home machines and roles haven't changed; the primary model column has:

-AgentHomePersonalityPrimary Model (May 14)Role
+AgentHomePersonalityPrimary Model (June 3)Role

 🦝 BanditForge (.19)Feral, terseDeepSeek V4 Pro (Fireworks)Production OpenClaw agent